leflamme/blockchain/README.md

+Simple Blockchain Application

-Simple Blockchain ApplicationThis project implements a simple blockchain application based on the "Project Specification" document.
+This project implements a simple blockchain application based on the "Project Specification" document.
 It uses Laravel 12 for the backend API, PostgreSQL for data persistence, and ReactJS for the frontend.
-The entire application is containerized using Docker.Project OverviewThe application demonstrates the core principles of blockchain technology:Immutability: Blocks, once mined, are secured by cryptographic hashes.
-Tampering with a block breaks the chain.Transparency: All blocks and transactions on the chain are viewable.Integrity: A simplified Proof-of-Work (PoW) system ensures that adding new blocks requires computational effort.
-A validation mechanism checks the integrity of the entire chain.Tech StackBackend: Laravel 12 (PHP 8.3)Frontend: ReactJS (Vite)Database: PostgreSQL 15Containerization: Docker & Docker ComposeFeaturesTransaction Creation: Users can create new "pending" transactions (Sender, Receiver, Amount).Block Mining: A "Mine Block" feature groups all pending transactions, performs a simplified PoW (hash must start with "00"), and adds a new, valid block to the chain.Genesis Block: The system automatically creates a "Genesis Block" (Block #0) if the chain is empty.Blockchain Validation: A "Validate Chain" feature checks two things for every block:That its previous_hash matches the current_hash of the block before it.That its own current_hash is a valid hash of its contents (index, timestamp, transactions, nonce, previous hash).Ledger View: The frontend displays all blocks and their associated transactions.Status Dashboard: The UI shows the current validity status of the blockchain.How to Run (with Docker)PrerequisitesDockerDocker ComposeInstallation & SetupClone the Repository:git clone <your-repo-url>
+The entire application is containerized using Docker.

+Project Overview

+The application demonstrates the core principles of blockchain technology:

+Immutability: Blocks, once mined, are secured by cryptographic hashes.
+Tampering with a block breaks the chain.

+Transparency: All blocks and transactions on the chain are viewable.

+Integrity: A simplified Proof-of-Work (PoW) system ensures that adding new blocks requires computational effort.
+A validation mechanism checks the integrity of the entire chain.

+Tech Stack

+Backend: Laravel 12 (PHP 8.3)

+Frontend: ReactJS (Vite)

+Database: PostgreSQL 15

+Containerization: Docker & Docker Compose

+Features

+Transaction Creation: Users can create new "pending" transactions (Sender, Receiver, Amount).

+Block Mining: A "Mine Block" feature groups all pending transactions, performs a simplified PoW (hash must start with "00"), and adds a new, valid block to the chain.

+Genesis Block: The system automatically creates a "Genesis Block" (Block #0) if the chain is empty.

+Blockchain Validation: A "Validate Chain" feature checks two things for every block:

+That its previous_hash matches the current_hash of the block before it.

+That its own current_hash is a valid hash of its contents (index, timestamp, transactions, nonce, previous hash).

+Ledger View: The frontend displays all blocks and their associated transactions.

+Status Dashboard: The UI shows the current validity status of the blockchain.

+How to Run (with Docker)

+Prerequisites

+Docker

+Docker Compose

+Installation & Setup

+Clone the Repository:

+git clone <your-repo-url>
 cd <your-repo-folder>

-Prepare Laravel .env file:Navigate to the backend directory and copy the example environment file.cd backend cp .env.example .env
+Prepare Laravel .env file:
+Navigate to the backend directory and copy the example environment file.

+cd backend
+cp .env.example .env

-The default .env is already configured to work with the docker-compose.yml database service (db, blockchain, sail, password).Prepare React .env file:Navigate to the frontend directory and create a .env file:cd ../frontend echo "VITE_API_URL=http://localhost:8000/api" > .env Build and Run Containers:From the root project directory:docker-compose up -d --build Install Laravel Dependencies & Run Migrations:Once the containers are running, exec into the app container to finalize setup.# Install composer dependencies docker-compose exec app composer install
+The default .env is already configured to work with the docker-compose.yml database service (db, blockchain, sail, password).

+Prepare React .env file:
+Navigate to the frontend directory and create a .env file:

+cd ../frontend
+echo "VITE_API_URL=http://localhost:8000/api" > .env

+Build and Run Containers:
+From the root project directory:

+docker-compose up -d --build

+Install Laravel Dependencies & Run Migrations:
+Once the containers are running, exec into the app container to finalize setup.

+# Install composer dependencies
+docker-compose exec app composer install

 # Generate Laravel application key